 As we’re looking at the Minneapolis 10-day forecast, looks like more hot weather in store.
 And since it’s only the end of June, we haven’t even hit the warmest part of the summer.
 If it’s uncomfortable in your house but you dread the idea of turning your A/C down to cool things off, we’d like to offer some tips on how your windows can either help or hurt.
 Even if you’ve got newer energy-efficient replacement windows.

-Did you know that in most homes around 20% of the heat coming in is because of sun shining through windows?
 This is called ‘solar gain.’
 It refers to indoor temperature increase attributable to sunshine.

 That’s right – about a fifth of your discomfort is because of what your windows are doing (or not doing).
 This is especially true of south-facing windows.
 Most of the summer daytime sun hits southern exposure.
 The other spot to be aware of is west-facing windows later in the day.
 (The sun coming in through east-facing windows is fairly weak in terms of heating things up, and the sun rises quickly enough so eastern windows are rarely a problem.)